csd81/LP/0tutorial/chapters/xx05b.md

 end;
 ```

-The solution is again exactly the same as for the original diet problem, which is an optimal cost of 29,707.2, with food consumption amounts of 42.86 of F2, 49.20 of F4, and 28.75 of F5.
-Note that in this case, the objective reported by the solver is -29,707.2, because the profit is determined solely by the food costs (revenue is zero, so profit = $0 - \text{Total Costs}$).
+The solution matches the original diet problem exactly: an optimal cost of 29,707.2, with food consumption amounts of 42.86 for F2, 49.20 for F4, and 28.75 for F5.
+Note that the objective reported by the solver is -29,707.2 because the profit is determined solely by food costs (revenue is zero, so profit = $0 - \text{Total Costs}$).

 ```
 Total Costs: 29707.2